Elkafasa/The-SMP/README.md

 PvP is disabled

-A border surrounds the stronghold
+A world border surrounds the stronghold

-A 10-minute timer appears
+A 10-minute timer is displayed

 Messages explain that the dragon is still protecting the End